-Who is N D Tiwari?
+Who was N D Tiwari?

 Tiwari was also embroiled in a controversy after lawyer Rohit Shekhar filed a paternity suit claiming Tiwari was his biological father.
 In his petition to the Delhi High Court, Shekhar claimed he was born out of an illegitimate relationship between the Congress veteran and his mother Ujjwala.
 Denying the charge, Tiwari initially refused to undergo DNA tests, but was later ordered to by the HC.
 The tests confirmed Rohit was his biological son.
 The Delhi HC passed an order on the same in 2014.

-In January this year, ahead of the Uttarakhand Assembly elections, Tiwari and Rohit joined the BJP in the presence of party president Amit Shah.
+In January last year, ahead of the Uttarakhand Assembly elections, Tiwari and Rohit joined the BJP in the presence of party president Amit Shah.

 For all the latest Who Is News, download Indian Express App